Professor Mark White, BA, PhD

 About Mark White

 Mark's second key focus is the history of archaeology, and he is keenly interested in Victorian Antiquarians, especially the more eccentric ones.
-He has published articles re-assessing the work and contribution of several Victorian pioneers, such as Sir John Evans and Worthington Smith, as well as a monograph (http://www.waspress.co.uk/publications/layard.html) on Nina Layard’s wonderful site at Foxhall Road, Ipswich, excavated between 1903-1905.
-Using newly discovered archives Mark gave this long neglected site new relevance to the debates of the 21st century.
+He has published articles evaluating the work and contribution of several Victorian pioneers, such as Sir John Evans, Sir John Lubbock and Worthington Smith, as well as a monograph on Nina Layard’s remarkable site at Foxhall Road, Ipswich, excavated between 1903-1905.
+Mark has just published a new book on Sir William Boyd Dawkins - Professor of Geology at Manchester University - and the controversy that surrounded his excavations at Creswell Crags in the late 1870s.
+Mark is currently very interested in the market price of handaxes ca 1875.

 Mark currently has a number of PhD students working on Palaeolithic or Mesolithic topics.
-Durham has an excellent gradiuate community in this area, with people working on handaxes and the individual, hominin exploitation of upland zones, Mesolithic Scotland, the meaning of microliths, and the cognitive basis of fission-fusion societies .
+Durham has an excellent graduate community in this area, with people working on MIS 9 Britain, Cave Art, The cognition of Homo heidelbergensis and Neanderthal Religion.
 Others have recently finished PhDs on the History of the British Palaeolithic, the Middle Pleistocene colonisation of Europe, The Palaeolithic of Syria, the isotopic evidence for Pleistocene migrations, Middle Pleistocene small mammal communities, and The Early Middle Palaeolithic of Britain.
 Mark would be interested in supervising students on any Palaeolithic topic, so if you are interested in working with Mark please contact him.

 - History of Palaeolithic Archaeology